caclm10/sirs/README.md

-# Student Report Information System for SMA Swasta Eria Medan
+# Sistem Informasi Raport Siswa (SIRS) SMA Swasta Eria Medan

 Welcome to the repository for the Student Report Information System for SMA Swasta Eria Medan.
 This project is a web application built using the [Laravel](https://laravel.com/) framework and the [MySQL](https://www.mysql.com) database management system.
 The application is designed to aid in the management of student report data for SMA Swasta Eria Medan (Internship).